carboncopies/BrainGenix-ERS/README.md

     "ModelScaleY" - Y Scale of the model
     "ModelScaleZ" - Z Scale of the model "ModelEnabled" - Enable/Disable rendering of the model

+  ## PointLight Variables

+    "PointLightPosX" - X Position of the model "PointLightPosY" - Y Position of the model "PointLightPosZ" - Z Position of the model "PointLightDiffuseR" - Red component of diffuse color (from scale of 0 to 1) "PointLightDiffuseG" - Green component of diffuse color (from scale of 0 to 1) "PointLightDiffuseB" - Blue component of diffuse color (from scale of 0 to 1) "PointLightSpecularR" - Red component of specular color (from scale of 0 to 1) "PointLightSpecularG" - Green component of specular color (from scale of 0 to 1) "PointLightSpecularB" - Blue component of specular color (from scale of 0 to 1)
+    "PointLightAmbientR" - Red component of ambient color (from scale of 0 to 1) "PointLightAmbientG" - Green component of ambient color (from scale of 0 to 1) "PointLightAmbientB" - Blue component of ambient color (from scale of 0 to 1) "PointLightRolloffConstant" - Constant component of light rolloff (float) "PointLightRolloffLinear" - Linear component of light rolloff (float) "PointLightRolloffQuadratic" - Quadratic component of light rolloff (float)